 In my role as a sales leader for Sight Machine, I often work with customers to help them define a strategy for digital manufacturing.
-One challenge I’ve seen arise again and again is the misalignment and sometimes conflicting agendas between corporate-level executives who are part of innovation or digital transformation teams and plant operational leaders who manage one or more facilities.
+One challenge I’ve seen arise again and again is the misalign and sometimes conflicting agendas between corporate-level executives who are part of innovation or digital transformation teams and plant operational leaders who manage one or more facilities.

 The corporate digital transformation teams are often looking at ways to evolve or transform the company’s business model, focusing on initiatives such as Industry 4.0, Internet of Things, and cognitive computing.
 Conversely, the plant executives are tasked with improving operational performance in the short- to medium-term, and are focused on investing in solutions that address operational metrics or specific issues, such as causes of scrap or enabling predictive maintenance.
 These different perspectives can create a disconnect between team strategies and priorities that ultimately impacts individual digital manufacturing initiatives.